The Daintree River near Cairns & Port Douglas is one of the best places in Australia to reliably spot saltwater crocodiles in the wild.

 The World Heritage-listed Daintree Rainforest is the oldest in the world.
 This ancient ecosystem harbours a unique range of iconic Australian wildlife including, of course, the Australian Saltwater Crocodile.

-The Daintree River is one of the the best places in Australia to spot a salty in the wild.
-However, you might be hard pressed to spot one yourself.
+However, you might be hard-pressed to spot one yourself since they are quite good at hiding.
 Thankfully, there are several great local operators running Daintree crocodile tours and cruises, providing a safe, sustainable and fun way to spot crocodiles near Cairns, Port Douglas and Cape Tribulation.

-In this quick guide, I’ll be outlining my favourite Daintree croc cruise with Solar Whisper.
-I’ll go into a bit of detail for why I believe they are the best, and include a short review and summary of my croc-spotting experience with photos.
+I’ve been on 5 different crocodile spotting tours in Far North Queensland over the years and by far my favorite is Solar Whisper.
+In this guide, I’ll go into a bit of detail about why I believe they run the best crocodile tours on the Daintree and include a short review and summary of my croc-spotting experience with photos.

-Below are a few reasons why I believe they are the best.
+Below are a few reasons why I'm happy to recommend them: